wigy/tilitintin/README.md

 ### Using Docker

+Create a file `.env` using a file `.env.example` as a base.
-First drop your *Tilitin* sqlite-databases to the directory `backend/databases` and then build and launch the system
+Then drop your *Tilitin* sqlite-databases to the directory `backend/databases` and then build and launch the system
 ```
 docker-compose up